 How to Tell If Your Dog Has Luxating Patella

 It's easy to see if your dog is suffering from luxating patella early in its life.
-But some symptoms can develop later on.
+However, some symptoms can develop later on.

 A few of these symptoms are:

-- Changes in Walking – monitor your pet and if you notice that your dog is walking uncomfortably or with an unusual posture, it can be signs of a luxating patella.
+- Changes in Walking – monitor your pet, and if you notice that your dog is walking uncomfortably or with an unusual posture, it can be a sign of a luxating patella.